 The Currencies of Justice

-Philo, the great first-century Alexandrian Jewish thinker, was engaged in a project that in many ways was deeply modern.
-He sought to “translate” Judaism for the Greek-speaking world of his day and demonstrate to a highly educated and urbane population that the Torah was a philosophically serious work.
+Philo, the great 1st-century Alexandrian Jewish thinker, was engaged in a project that in many ways was deeply modern.
+He sought to “translate” Judaism for the Greek-speaking world of his day, and to demonstrate to a highly educated and urbane population that the Torah was a philosophically serious work.
 Not only could one be a Jew and be a Greek, but in many ways a pious Jew was the truest of Greeks.

 Yet despite embracing the philosophical worldview of an elite segment of Greco-Roman culture, in important ways, Philo seems to have rejected one of the cornerstones of the Roman world.
 Philo passionately argued against the meaningfulness of status and social rank, particularly as it related to judicial proceedings.
 While Philo decried the workings of status within society, he understood that hierarchies of some sort—wherein men accrue power and influence—were inevitable.
 Moved by a biblical vision of justice, Philo, in his reflections on the challenges of leadership in the Jewish community, identified the creation of equity and the fostering of equality as some of the central mandates of a leader.
-Indeed, Philo believed the pursuit of judicial parity in a society whose members occupy different levels in a social hierarchy represents the great challenge for a jurist.
+Indeed, Philo believed the pursuit of judicial parity in a hierarchical society to be the great challenge for a jurist.
 Recognizing this challenge, Philo offers a particularly interesting take on how the courts should be structured:

 Since of the matters which would force themselves upon his attention, some are of greater importance and others of less, the chief will very reasonably commit those which are more unimportant to his lieutenants, while he himself would of necessity become the most accurate judge of the weightier matters.